+Common experience teaches us that nothing comes from nothing.
 Contemporary physicists have misrepresented facts associated with the laws of quantum physics to infer that the universe could have come into existence on its own from nothing whatsoever.
 However, this is a deliberate misrepresentation of what "nothing" really is.

-Properly understood, "nothing" does not mean just empty space.
+Properly understood, "nothing" does not just mean empty space.
 Nothing is the absence of anything whatsoever, even space itself.
 As such, nothingness has literally no properties as all, since there isn't anything to have any properties!

-Premise 2, "The universe began to exist."
+Premise 2...The universe began to exist.

-This premise is the most critical, and is also the one most often disputed.
-We will examine two philosophical arguments and one scientific argument to support the claim that the universe began to exist.
+This premise is the most critical and is also the one most often disputed.
+There exists two philosophical arguments and one scientific argument to support the claim that the universe began to exist.